 I recently went back to the Rodeo with Chicago friends.
 It is a great spot for families that also has food vendors where you can eat before and during the event.
 There are a number of events featuring children as well.

-I always tell people that you can take the gondola up, ski the top and take the gondola back down at the end of the day.
+For Aspen Mountain, I always tell people that you can take the gondola up, ski the top and take the gondola back down at the end of the day.
+You can also buy a day pass and have lunch at the top at the Sundeck without having to ski.
+The views are stunning.
 Check out the website for Aspen Snowmass for information on the four mountains and buying lift tickets.

 For hiking, great trails include Cathedral Lake, American Lake, Conundrum Creek, the Ditch and Rim trails in Snowmass plus the Maroon Lake Trail leading up from the beautiful Maroon Bells.
 Remember during the summer and into the fall you are not allowed to drive to Maroon Bells except early in the morning and late in the afternoon.
 A bus is required from the base of Aspen Highlands.
 In 2020, a reservation for parking is also required.
 The Hunter Creek Trail in Aspen is also recommended as is Smuggler Mountain Trail and the Ute trail.